guidobouman/thesis/Documents/Thesis/Thesis.markdown

 TODO metaphor

 #### Federating data
-> federate verb |ˈfɛdəreɪt | (with reference to a number of states or organisations) form or be formed into a single centralised unit, within which each state or organization keeps some internal autonomy.
+> federate verb |ˈfɛdəreɪt | (with reference to a number of states or organisations) form or be formed into a single centralised unit, within which each state or organisation keeps some internal autonomy.